 In Summer months the average north island water fall is as low as 72mm / month, this can be as low as 10-20mm per month in bad months...

-Our small Water tank range can store up to 10,000L of water this with a minimum rainfall of 30mm for 3 months on a 150m² roof is:
+Our Water tank can store 30000L of water this with a minimum rainfall of 30mm for 3 months on a 150m² roof is:

 Give us a call, drop us an email or message us on the below links we can assist you with your calculations based on your area and roof.